 A sculpture visualising the relation between visible matter and the “dark forces” in modern physics.

-Current State: Contrary to the physicists’ hopes, recent experiments at the LHC did not provide evidence of either dark matter or supersymmetry (essential for string theory).
+Contrary to the physicists’ hopes, until today there is no evidence of either dark matter, dark energy or supersymmetry (essential for string theory).

 The title is a reference to Doulas Adams’ novel the hitchhikers guide to the galaxy.
 42 is there the answer to the ultimate question of life, the universe, and everything – a theory of everything so to speak.
 Like the protagonists in Adams’ novel, we can’t do anything with the answers of string theory, as we could not ask a single question, to check this theory.
 The only argument for the correctness is elegance.
 So string theory might be a possible math model of reality, but barely a scientific theory.